Who's at Fault When You Get Rear-Ended in California?

 You also want to start collecting evidence right away, before the scene of the crash changes or witnesses start forgetting details of the accident.
 Your lawyer can help you find evidence that backs up your claims and deal with your insurance company for you.

-At Sepulveda Sanchez Law, our dedicated legal team can help you put fault where it belongs.
+At Sepulveda Sanchez Accident Lawyers, our dedicated legal team can help you put fault where it belongs.
 Contact us now to get started with your free consultation.